olilucky/IoT_indiv/README.md

 After struggling to setup MQTT, the simulator finally managed to get a working WiFi signal.
 Nevertheless, the plan I was working with

 ## System Performance
-### Timing
-After implementing a functioning FFT reporter, I turned towards the question of how fast the fourier transform was.
-The `micros()` function was clearly more suited to capture the resolution at this miniscule timescale instead of using ticks.
-Using the propper commands, the board's APB was found to be running at 80MHz.
-Inquiring about the timing ended up paying off, as the FFT was found to take approximately 25ms.
-This was brought down to 7.8 ms after switching the ArduinoFFT data type from `double` to `float`.
-If this project were built on hardware, the time could be reduced further.

 ### Power measurements
 I tried implementing an INA219 component in my Wokwi simulator but that would lead to redundant information.
 Due to this reason and the difficulty to implement it, I have instead o opted not to measure the power.